 We are building up the iDeal decodable texts to be used in the scope and sequence.
 We have been fortunate enough to have Ricoh Northland commit to printing all of these copies for us.
 We have also purchased Little Learners Love Literacy (LLLL) decodable texts and are looking at buying more texts with sponsorship money.

-As we begin this journey in 2022 we want to acknowledge the support of the BOT and business sponsors for reading resources, professional development for staff and the commitment of our teachers.
+We began our journey in 2022 and want to acknowledge the support of the BOT and business sponsors for reading resources, professional development for staff and the commitment of our teachers.